Prior to Applying

 - Alternate List:

-Students placed on the alternate list may be called at any time, up to and including the day of registration.
+Students placed on the alternate list may be called at any time, up to and including the day of orientation.
 The admissions office does not release information regarding individual placement on the alternate list.

 You have been admitted